-Learn about opioids and understand the signs of opioid abuse.
+Learn about opioids and understand the signs of opioid misuse.

 What are opioids?

 Opioids are a type of drug used to reduce pain and are highly addictive.
-When talking about opioids it includes heroin and prescription opioids (Oxycodone, Morphine, Percocet, Fentanyl).
+This includes heroin and prescription medications (Oxycodone, Morphine, Percocet, Fentanyl).

 Heroin is a type of opioid made from morphine and is usually white/brown powder but can also look like tar.
 Heroin can be injected (“shoot up”), snorted, or smoked.
 Heroin can also be known as smack, H, junk, or named after where it was made (“Mexican Black Tar”), and some have their own brand name (“Brainstorm”).

 Opioids are addictive.
 Opioid use may begin to increase after starting use because your brain may start to want more than you originally started taking, even if you know you shouldn’t be taking more.
 Your tolerance may be lowered the longer you are on the opioid, meaning your body may want more of the drug even if your pain level has not increased.
 This can cause you to start taking more of the opioid to manage your pain, in addition to a physical dependence on opioids.
 This means that your body is so used to the drug that when you stop taking them your body will go through intense withdrawal and get sick.
 The need to increase doses to get the same effect combined with the physical dependence is the reason why opioids are so addictive.